 Our analysis is carried out using an in-house FE simulator toolbox with capabilities of quantum corrected drift-diffusion (DD) and Monte Carlo (MC) techniques [17].
 The DD model is preferred for the simulation of the sub-threshold region due to time efficiency and because the particle based MC method can be noisy at very small currents.
 The DD simulations are also used to provide an initial solution for the MC to reduce the overall simulation time.
 In the ON-region of the devices, a non-equilibrium carrier transport dominates, leading to effects like the velocity overshoot, that the DD approach is not able to capture.
 Therefore, the MC method is used there.
-The MC engine accounts for all Si related electron scattering mechanisms, acoustic and non-polar optical phonon (intra- and inter-valley) [24], [25], ionised impurity scattering using the third body exclusion by Ridley [26] and de Roer and Widdershoven [27], and interface roughness (IR) scattering using Ando's model [28].
+The MC engine accounts for all Si related electron scattering mechanisms, acoustic and non-polar optical phonon (intraand inter-valley) [24], [25], ionised impurity scattering using the third body exclusion by Ridley [26], [27], and interface roughness (IR) scattering using Ando's model [28].
 The electron screening in the electron-ionised impurity scattering is using a static screening model [29] obtained using Fermi-Dirac statistic with a self-consistently calculated Fermi energy and electron temperature in a real space of device simulation domain.
 At the nanoscale regime, quantum mechanics play a significant role that requires the inclusion of some kind of quantum correction model.
 Consequently, a density-gradient (DG) approach is used with the DD simulations [30].
 However, this method requires a calibration against experimental data or quantum mechanical simulations, for example, a Non-Equilibrium Green's function (NEGF) [31] or a Poisson-Schrödinger solver [32].
-The DD simulations employ the Caughey and Thomas [33] doping dependent low-field electron mobility model, together with lateral and perpendicular electric field models [34].
-We use electron effective masses as calibration parameters in the DG QCs to mimic the source-to-drain tunneling and quantum confinement effects [18].
-Table 1 lists the relevant calibration parameters in the DD simulations.
+The DD simulations employ the Caughey and Thomas doping dependent low-field electron mobility model [33], together with lateral and perpendicular electric field models [34].
+We use electron effective masses as calibration parameters in the DG QCs to mimic the source-todrain tunnelling and quantum confinement effects [18].
+Table I lists the relevant calibration parameters in the DD simulations.
 Note that the quantum corrected DD simulations are only used for a study of the sub-threshold region.
 Therefore, Schrödinger equation based quantum corrections were implemented in the 3D FE MC simulation toolbox to allow calibration free simulations.
-More detailed description of the simulation toolbox is available in [15], [17], and [35].
+More detailed description of the simulation toolbox is available in Refs.
+[15], [17], [35].

 As aforementioned, devices in a deep nano-scale regime exhibit an increased effect of different variability sources.
 Therefore, in this paper, we also consider two major sources of device variability, the MGG and LER [8].
 For the MGG, randomly generated metal gate profiles are created, which are then mapped onto the gate and fed to the simulation toolbox.
 To create the profiles, we use the Poisson-Voronoi diagrams approach that mimics the "formation" of metal grains with various shapes and sizes, just like in realistic metal gates [36].
-Such method is thought to be more accurate than the square grains approach [37], [38], especially as the size of the gate decreases and the grain size (GS) dimensions become comparable to the gate length.
-The metal gate material is titanium nitride (TiN) that is considered
+Such method is thought to be a more accurate than the square grains approach [37], [38], especially as the size of the gate decreases and the grain size (GS) dimensions become comparable to the gate length.
+The metal gate material is titanium nitride (TiN) that is considered as one of the most promising gate material for multi-gate transistors [39].
+The TiN has experimentally observed work functions of 4.6 eV and 4.4 eV with probability of 60% and 40% formation, respectively [40].
+These values are used for a random profile generation.
+More detailed information on the implementation of the MGG profile generation can be found in Ref.
+[36].